Asian Studies Courses

 (3 credits; three hrs/wk MWF 10:30-11:20)

-Continued development of Mandarin Chinese speaking, listening, reading, and writing skills.
-Emphasis will be upon modern, everyday language and culture (with some introduction to traditional culture) using various sources such as textbooks, newspapers, and literary works.
+Further development of Mandarin Chinese speaking, listening, reading, and writing skills.
+Materials will include advanced textbooks and original texts such as newspapers and literary works.

 A basic study of standard Japanese.
 Students will be introduced to spoken and written forms of the language from the beginning.
 Language form and use are equally emphasized.
 Relevant cultural aspects.
 Hiragana, Katakana, and 85 Kanji.